Kingjosh007/webpack-5-boilerplate/README.md

 # webpack-boilerplate

-> A simple yet powerful Webpack boilerplate, which you may later use as a starting point in your projects.
-Created with the help of the [Webpack official guides](https://webpack.js.org/guides/getting-started/#basic-setup)
+> A simple yet powerful Webpack 5 boilerplate, which you may later use as a starting point in your projects.
+Created following the video named [Webpack 5 Crash Course | Frontend Development Setup](https://www.youtube.com/watch?v=IZGNcSuwBZs) from [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA).

 ## Getting Started